 Icahn recommended four candidates to the Forest board.
 The drugmaker is scheduled to hold its annual shareholders’ meeting on Aug.
 15.

 Forest fell 1.7 percent to $32.97 at the close in New York.
-The shares have declined (FRX) 10 percent in the last 12 months.
+The shares have declined (FRX:US) 10 percent in the last 12 months.

 ISS’s recommendation undervalues the company’s future sales, which may reach $6 billion by fiscal 2018, Forest said in a statement.
 The drugmaker said Icahn’s previous proposal to cut $500 million in costs would be “unrealistic, risky, and ill- considered.”